HL7/cqf-recommendations/pages/documentation-terminology.md

 ## Code Systems

 Standard and established code systems should be used whenever possible.
 Only in the case that existing code systems do not provide the necessary concepts should new code systems be defined.
-If required, code systems defined by content conforming to this IG SHALL use the [cpg-codesystem](StructureDefinition-cpg-codesystem.html) profile.
+If required, code systems defined by content conforming to this IG SHALL use the [cpg-publishablecodesystem](StructureDefinition-cpg-publishablecodesystem.html) profile.

-Note that this does not mean that _any_ code system referenced by computable content must use the cpg-codesystem profile.
+Note that this does not mean that _any_ code system referenced by computable content must use the cpg-publishablecodesystem profile.
 The conformance requirement only applies to code systems _defined_ as part of computable content.
-For example, the SNOMED CT code system would not be expected to conform to the cpg-codesystem profile.
+For example, the SNOMED CT code system would not be expected to conform to the cpg-publishablecodesystem profile.

 If no version is specified then the default behavior for a FHIR terminology server is described in the server's Terminology Capabilities statement.
 If no Terminology Capabilities statement exists, no assumptions can be made.